Business Development Jobs at University of Miami with Visa Sponsorship

 Which visa types does University of Miami commonly use for Business Development roles?

 The university commonly sponsors H-1B visas for Business Development professionals, and supports F-1 OPT and CPT for students and recent graduates.
-J-1 exchange visitor status is also used in certain research-adjacent roles.
+J-1 visa exchange visitor status is also used in certain research-adjacent roles.
 For longer-term permanent residence pathways, EB-2 and EB-3 sponsorship through PERM labor certification is available, though eligibility depends on the specific position and department.

 What qualifications are expected for Business Development roles at University of Miami?